grantholle/yify-promise/README.md

 })
 ```

-To attach the magnet urls, pass the option in the second argument.
+To attach the magnet urls to the `torrent.magnet` property, pass the option in the second argument.

 ```js
 const options = {